argonne-lcf/TensorFlowFoam/README.md

 ## Step 2: Download the Tensorflow C API

 You can download the TensorFlow C API at `https://www.tensorflow.org/install/lang_c`.
 Follow instructions there to install on your machine.
 This tutorial/model is designed for the **Linux CPU only** release.
-Briefly, the instructions to install are:
+Briefly, the instructions to install (if you have root access) are:

 1. `sudo tar -C /usr/local -xzf (downloaded file)`
 2. `sudo ldconfig`

 and you are good to go.
-If you want to install the API to an off-nominal location please consult the documentation at the previously mentioned link.
+If you do not have root access and need to place the TensorFlow C API at an arbitrary location you may use the following steps:

+1. `tar -C /path/to/api -xzf (downloaded file)`
+2. `export LIBRARY_PATH=$LIBRARY_PATH:/path/to/api/lib`
+3. `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/api/lib`

+Note that steps 2 and 3 either need to be added to your `.bashrc` file or need to be executed each time a new terminal session is started.

 ## Step 3: Test that C API is running using Test_TF_C code